kanhua/udacity-dand-data-vis/README.md

 Comments | Responses
 ---------|---------
-The meaning of the four statistis are not clear.| These information were rewritten to make it clearer.
+The meaning of the four statistics are not clear.| These information were rewritten to make it clearer.
 The provided background information and explanation is not sufficient for some who are not familiar NBA or basketball.
 Also, the motivation of presenting this study is not clear.| More background information is added in the page.
-The tooltip on the datapoint are not very useful | I think the tooltip is still useful for knowing which teams are the outliers, so I decide to keep it.
+The tooltip on the data point are not very useful | I think the tooltip is still useful for knowing which teams are the outliers, so I decide to keep it.
 Although the definitions of the y labels are provided in the bottom of the figure, it would increase readability if these definitions can be put directly on the chart| A tooptip is added onto the y label, allowing the reader to see the definition of y label without scrolling down the page.
 The color of Utah Jazz is too dark. | The color code of Utah Jazz is updated.
 It would be interesting to see the mean or median values.| A new button that shows the mean values is added.
-Questions about the data: What happened to 3PA and 3P in 1999 and 2016? | The reason is provided in "remarks" session.
+Questions about the data: What happened to 3PA and 3P in 1999 and 2016? | The reason is provided in "remarks" section.
 Using grey as the default color of the data points makes the chart looks depressing.| The new version keeps grey as the default color but adds colored "league average", so the reader's can be better guided.